List of deleted state highways in California: State Route 206

 State Route 206 was deleted from the state highway system, with varying reasons.
-Between July 1, 1964 and the time it was turned back to local authorities, Route 206 ran from Highland Avenue, formerly State Route 30, in San Bernardino along North E Street, Kendall Drive, and Palm Avenue to the Barstow Freeway, Interstate 215, in Verdemont.
-Prior to July 1, 1964, Route 206 was California Legislative Route 191 and was signed as Business U. S. 66.
+Between July 1, 1964, and the time it was turned back to local authorities, Route 206 ran from Highland Avenue, formerly State Route 30, in San Bernardino along North E Street, Kendall Drive, and Palm Avenue to the Barstow Freeway, Interstate 215, in Verdemont.
+Prior to July 1, 1964, Route 206 was California Legislative Route 191 and was signed as Business U.S. 66.

+State Route 208

+State Route 208 (SR 208) was a state highway in Mendocino County that from Rockport to US 101 in Leggett.
+The route was entirely concurrent with SR 1.
+This route was deleted in 1984.

 State Route 209

 State Route 209 connected Point Loma with the interchange of I-5 and I-8 in San Diego.
-The route began at the Cabrillo National Monument and passed through Fort Rosecrans and the neighborhood of Point Loma via Catalina Boulevard, Canon Street, and Rosecrans Street.
+The route began at Cabrillo National Monument and passed through Fort Rosecrans and the neighborhood of Point Loma via Catalina Boulevard, Canon Street, and Rosecrans Street.
 This route was deleted in 2003.

 State Route 214

 State Route 214 was deleted in 1998.
-Between July 1, 1964 and the time it was turned back to local authorities, Route 214 ran between Lakewood Boulevard, then State Route 19, in Long Beach and the Santa Ana Freeway, Interstate 5, in Anaheim.
+Between July 1, 1964, and the time it was turned back to local authorities, Route 214 ran between Lakewood Boulevard, then State Route 19, in Long Beach and the Santa Ana Freeway, Interstate 5, in Anaheim.
 Route 214 traversed Carson Street in Los Angeles County (between Route 19 and the Los Angeles/Orange County Line).
 It continued into Orange County on Lincoln Avenue (between the Los Angeles/Orange County Line and Route 5).
 Prior to July 1, 1964, Route 214 was a segment of California Legislative Route 178.
-Between 1962 and July 1, 1964 it was signed as US 91.
+Between 1962 and July 1, 1964, it was signed as US 91.
 Before 1962, it was signed as both US 91 and State Route 18.